crypticsilence/ca2022_writeups/rev_omega_one.md

 # rev_omega_one

+## Challenge info

+You've been sent to the library planet Omega-One.
+Here, records from all over the galaxy are collected, sorted and archived with perfect efficiency.
+You need to retrieve records about Draeger's childhood, but the interface is impossibly large.
+Can you unravel the storage system?

 I'll admit, I am not amazing at reverse engineering, but got lucky working hard poking through the file.
 I noticed a data structure and guessed what it was doing for this one.

 Loaded the binary up in Ghidra to sort through what it was doing, noticed this interesting part: